 How is service-learning different from volunteering?

 The University of Mississippi Council on Community Engagement defines community service as “activities designed to improve the quality of life in a community.
-This can be direct service to individuals or indirect service at the organizational or structural levels” (McLean Institute, 2015, para.
+This can be direct service to individuals or indirect service at the organizational or structural levels” (Grisham-McLean Institute, 2015, para.
 3).
 Both service-learning and volunteering are considered community service under this definition, however, service-learning activities correlate to academic concepts from a course and serve to fulfill learning objectives.

 Furco (1996) defines volunteerism as “the engagement of students in activities where the primary emphasis is on the service being provided and the primary intended beneficiary is clearly the service recipient” (p.
 4).
 The figure below, (Furco, 1996, p.
 3), distinguishes different service programs by illustrating the range in focus and intended beneficiary.
 The continuum shows how volunteer activities focus predominantly on the service provided and recipient of that service as the primary beneficiary.

 Service-learning activities, in contrast, are “designed in such a way that ensures that both the service enhances the learning and the learning enhances the service” (Furco, 1996, p.
 4).
 In this way they balance emphasis on learning and service ensuring that the provider and recipient of the service benefit equally.

 To schedule a service-learning consultation with Grisham-McLean staff, please contact Laura Martin.

 A complete list of references for this article is available here.

 For suggested readings, visit our Resources and Readings page.